FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Introduction

 \section{Introduction}

-Network engineers rely on network appliances to assess the network state (load, good and bad data flows, congestion,...) and public vulnerability databases and security appliances to understand risk.
+\ifnum\lncs=0 Network engineers rely on network appliances to assess the network state (load, good and bad data flows, congestion, etc.) and public vulnerability databases and security appliances to understand risk.
 Network engineers have to \emph{integrate} both sources to \emph{assess} the overall risk posture of the network and \emph{decide} what to do.

 Due to the intractability of this job, vulnerabilities exist in enterprise networks for long periods: recent work found it can take over 6 months to achieve 90\% patching~\cite{kotzias2019mind} (similar findings in prior studies~\cite{schryen2011open}).
 Furthermore, some vulnerabilities are publicly disclosed before patches are available or tested, creating a vulnerability window where patching cannot help.
-The goal of this work is adjust the network in this vulnerability window to mitigate risk and maximize functionality.
+The goal of this work is adjust the network in this vulnerability window to mitigate risk and maximize functionality. \fi

-(Probabilistic) Attack graphs are used to model risk~\cite{schneier1999attack}.
-An attack graph is a labeled transition system that models an adversary's capabilities within a network and how those can be elevated by transitioning to new states via the exploitation of vulnerabilities (e.g., a weak password, a bug in a software package, the ability to guess a stack address,...).
-In this work, we focus on risk that is due to network configuration.
-See, for example, the TREsPASS project for how to incorporate other aspects of risk~\cite{lenin2016technology}.
+(Probabilistic) Attack graphs~\cite{Poolsappasit2011} are labeled transition systems that model an adversary's capabilities within a network and how those can be elevated by transitioning to new states via the exploitation of vulnerabilities (e.g., a weak password, a bug in a software package, the ability to guess a stack address, etc.).
+We focus on risk that is due to network configuration.
+See, for example, the TREsPASS project~\cite{lenin2016technology} for how to incorporate other aspects of risk such as user error.

-Attack graphs can be used to discover paths that an adversary may use to escalate his privileges to compromise a given target (e.g., customer database or an administrator account).
-Estimations of the probabilities of success of paths coupled with the value of the targets characterize the risk assumed by the network owner~\cite{Dewri2007,Khouzani2019a}.
+There are two parts to running an attack graph analysis, the first is scanning the network to identify vulnerabilities and mapping them to known hosts in the network.
+The first stage can be performed by combining vulnerability scanners such as Nessus and vulnerability databases such as CVE~\cite{website:CVE}.
+The second is taking these vulnerabilities and running some network wide analysis to understand risk (such as \cite{Dewri2007,Khouzani2019a}).
+For example, attack graphs can discover paths that an adversary may use to escalate his privileges to compromise a given target (e.g., customer database or an administrator account).
+We focus on this second stage and how to act on such analysis.